-On this day in 1960, Dodge retail sales for the model year totaled 306,478, as reported by General Manager M.C.
-Patterson.
-This represented a 134 percent sales increase compared to the same time frame for 1959, when only 131,164 Dodges sold.
+On this day in 1960, Dodge General Manager M.C.
+Patterson reported the marque’s retail sales for the model year totaled 306,478, a 134 percent sales increase compared to the same time frame for 1959.
+By this day on that year, only 131,164 Dodges sold.
 Additionally, Dodge sold 18,468 vehicles in the first 20 days of August 1960, compared to 8,887 the year before.
 These numbers were a clear indication that recovery from the 1958 recession was in full swing.
 While all automakers had taken a hit when the economy began to tank in late 1957, of the Big Three, Dodge and its siblings took among the hardest punches.

 Chevrolet and Ford continued to pump out a million plus cars each throughout the short recession, hardly blinking an eye at the rising unemployment their buyers were suffering through.
 Of course, Ford took a massive loss on Edsel at the same time, but that’s a tale for another day.
 Dodge simply did not compete at the same volume of Chevy and Ford, so when production fell from nearly 290,000 in 1957 to only 138,000 in 1958, there was a threat of closing up shop.
 However, another story was unfolding in the auto industry at the same time, compact cars.